tucats/ego/LANGUAGE.md

 that you have a useful default for, use the conditional expression
 syntax:

     emp := { name: "Donna", age: 32 }

     hours := 40
     pay := ?emp.wage:25.0 * hours

 The "?" indicates that the following expression component (up to the ":") is wrapped in a try/catch block.
 If no error occurs, the expression is used as specified.
-But if there is an error ("no such structure field", for example) then the exprssion after the ":" is used instead.
+But if there is an error ("no such structure field", for example) then the expression after the ":" is used instead.
 So in the above example, because there isn't a `wage` field in this employee's record, the program assumes a wage of $25/hour in the calculation of the pay.

 ## Signalling Errors <a name="signalling"></a>

 You can cause a panic error to be signalled from within your code, which would optionally be caught by a try/catch block, using the @error directive:

     if x == 0 {
         @error "Invalid value for x"
     }

 When this code runs, if the value of `x` is zero, then a panic error is signalled with an error message of "Invalid value for x".
 This error is indistinguishable from a panic error generated by _Ego_ itself.
 If there is a `catch{}` block, the value of the `_error_` variable will be the string "Invalid value for x".

 &nbsp;
 &nbsp;

 # Threads <a name="threads"></a>

 Like it's inspiration, _Ego_ supports the idea of "go routines" which are threads that can be started by an _Ego_ program, and which run asynchronously.
 A go routine is always a function invocation, or a function constant value.
-That function is started on a parallel thread, and will exeute independently of the main program.
+That function is started on a parallel thread, and will execute independently of the main program.

-You can use _channels_ as a communiation mechanism to communicate between the go routines and the main program.
+You can use _channels_ as a communication mechanism to communicate between the go routines and the main program.

 ## Go

 Use the `go` statement to start a thread.
 Here is a very simple example:

     func beepLater(duration string) {
         time.Sleep(duration)